rtrlib/rpki-read/Setup.md

 Besides that you need access to a [BGPmon](http://www.bgpmon.io) instance to receive its BGP update stream.
 And you will also need the URL of a RPKI cache for the validation procedure.

+If you want to install and setup your own BGPmon instance see below for further details.

 ### run